“In my book there is no better college, and it produces much more than its share of writers, scholars, and executives.“

 ⋅ Recognized as one of the most affordable private colleges based on the quality of the academic offerings in relation to the cost of attendance, Cornell offers a variety of merit scholarships in addition to need-based financial assistance.

-⋅ Scholarships are awarded, regardless of need, to students with high academic ability or special talents in music, theatre, or art.
+⋅ Scholarships are awarded, regardless of need, to students with high academic ability or special talents in music, theatre, dance, or art.

 Cornell College is set on a wooded hilltop in Mount Vernon, Iowa, and offers a classic and beautiful collegiate setting.
 Known as the Hilltop, the campus features a pedestrian mall linking modern facilities with numerous stately buildings listed on the National Register of Historic Places.
 It is more than simply a beautiful place; however, its location in Mount Vernon — chosen as one of the 10 coolest small towns in America by Frommer’s — provides a college town atmosphere connected to the growing Cedar Rapids-Iowa City metro area, also known as the Creative Corridor.